On Embeddings for Numerical Features in Tabular Deep Learning: Implementation details

 \textbf{Tuning}.
 For every dataset, we carefully tune each model's hyperparameters.
 The best hyperparameters are the ones that perform best on the validation set, so the test set is never used for tuning.
 For most algorithms, we use the Optuna library \citep{optuna} to run Bayesian optimization (the Tree-Structured Parzen Estimator algorithm), which is reported to be superior to random search \citep{hp-tuning}.
 The search spaces for all hyperparameters are reported in the appendix.

 \textbf{Evaluation}.
 For each tuned configuration, we run 15 experiments with different random seeds and report the average performance on the test set.

 \textbf{Ensembles}.
-For each model, on each dataset, we obtain three ensembles by splitting the 15 single models into three disjoint groups of equal size and averaging predictions of single models within each group.
+For each model-dataset pair, we obtain three ensembles by splitting the 15 single models into three disjoint groups of equal size and averaging predictions of single models within each group.

 \textbf{Neural networks}.
 The implementations of the MLP, ResNet, and Transformer backbones are taken from \citet{revisiting}.
 We minimize cross-entropy for classification problems and mean squared error for regression problems.
 We use the AdamW optimizer \citep{adamw}.
 We do not apply learning rate schedules.
 For each dataset, we use a predefined batch size (see \autoref{A:datasets} for the specific values).
 We continue training until there are $\texttt{patience} + 1$ consecutive epochs without improvements on the validation set; we set $\texttt{patience} = 16$ for all models.